Integrating Services

 Compensation (saga rollback)

-If your step has a compensate config, Dispatched will call your rollback endpoint when a later step fails.
-The compensation request receives the same Idempotency-Key with /compensate appended:
+If your step has a compensate config, we’ll call your rollback endpoint when a later step fails.
+The compensation request uses the same idempotency key with /compensate appended:

-Design your compensation endpoint to be idempotent — it may be called more than once:
+Make your compensation endpoint idempotent — we may call it more than once:

 @app.post("/refund")